 Both the resident and the landlord have submitted information to the Ombudsman and this has been carefully considered.
 Their accounts of what has happened are summarised below.
 This report is not an exhaustive description of all the events that have occurred in relation to this case, but an outline of the key issues as a background to the investigation’s findings.

-- The landlord’s response to the resident’s reports of water ingress in her lounge in 2018.
+- The complaint is about the landlord’s response to the resident’s reports about:

 Background and summary of events

 - The resident is an assured shorthold tenant of the landlord at the property (‘the property’), an adapted one-bed flat contained within the building (‘the building’).
 The landlord owns the property, however, it has confirmed that it does not own the freehold to the building and that a management company (‘the managing agent’) is responsible for the communal areas of the building.

 - The tenancy agreement provided to this investigation commenced in July 2020, however, it is not disputed in the evidence that the resident’s issues with her front door commenced in 2017.
 It is reasonable to conclude from this that she has been resident at the property as a tenant of the landlord since at least 2017 and that the tenancy agreement provided replaced an earlier version.

 - Though the landlord has confirmed that the managing agent is responsible for the communal areas of the building, the tenancy agreement states that the landlord is responsible for keeping ‘shared entrances, halls, stairways, lifts and passageways and other shared areas repaired’.
 The tenancy agreement also confirms the landlord’s responsibility to repair/maintain the structure and exterior of the property, including the external doors.
 This is in accordance with the implied obligations of the landlord under the Landlord and Tenant Act 1985.